 I’ve seen some cool demonstrations on how a mispronounced word is picked out by the machine.

 Chinese learning APPs & Chinese teachers

 Chinese learning APPs have been developed rapidly and nicely, with cool features added on continuously.
-Chinese teachers are not needed to drill on pronunciations, to provide translations, to demonstrate stroke orders, and so on.
+Chinese teachers are not needed to drill on pronunciations, to provide translations, or to demonstrate stroke orders.

 I hope all Chinese teachers treat these developments as positive news.
 With the help of learning APPs, teachers can focus on things that are more important and are able to bring a deeper impact on students’ learning.

-Teachers are better equipped for this task, providing meaningful engaging and fun practices that students need.
+Teachers are better equipped for this task, providing meaningful and fun practices that students need.

 Another job Chinese teachers can do that learning APPs can not is to inspire.